Get us in your inbox

 • Highgate

 This city’s greatest alumni are buried in the morbid marvel that is Highgate Cemetery.
-In newer extension East Cemetery, seek out the graves of Claudia Jones, mother of Notting Hill Carnival, and painter Patrick Caulfield, who designed his own headstone, spelling out the word ‘dead’.
+In the newer extension of East Cemetery, seek out the graves of Claudia Jones, mother of Notting Hill Carnival, and painter Patrick Caulfield, who designed his own headstone, spelling out the word ‘dead’.
 Does exactly what it says on the plinth.
-AS
+The East side is also the eternal resting place of the cemetery's most famous resident, Karl Marx.

 East Cemetery entry only £6 (does not include entry to full cemetery).